How Can I Support Someone With PSC?

 Learning about primary sclerosing cholangitis enables you to offer better support and anticipate potential complications.
 Use discretion when searching the internet for information about PSC.
 Ensure the information is coming from a reputable source and is up to date.
 PSC Partners and PSC Partners Canada websites are reliable sources for up to date information.

-The more you learn about PSC and PSC symptoms, the better equipped you will be to support your loved one with PSC.
+The more you learn about PSC and its symptoms, the better equipped you will be to support your loved one with PSC.
 This may allow you to better understand what the person with PSC is experiencing.
 The physician’s explanations and treatment plans will be more understandable.
 Additionally, understanding how PSC may progress enables you to better anticipate what the future may bring.

 Become an advocate for the person with PSC